snare/voltron/README.md

 A sample configuration file is included in the repo.
 Copy it to `~/.voltron` and mess with it and you should get the idea.
 Header and footer positions, visbility and colours are configurable along with other view-specific items (e.g. colours for labels and values in the register view).

 In the example config at the top level, the "all_views" section sets up a base configuration to apply to all views.
 Each view can be configured individually overriding these settings.
 For example, the "stack_view" section in the example config overrides a number of these settings to reposition the title and info labels.
 The "register_view" section in the example config contains some settings overriding the default colours for the register view.
-Have a look at the source for other items in "FORMAT_DEFAULTS" that can be overridden in this section of the config.
+Have a look at the source for other items in "format_defaults" that can be overridden in this section of the config.

 There is also support for named view configurations for each type.
 The example configuration contains a config section called "some_named_stack_view", which is a modified version of the example stack view configuration.
 If you specify this name with the `-n` option, this named configuration will be added to the existing config for that view type: